 Our Lady of Dolours School was established by the Sisters of Mercy in 1896 on the present site.
-In 2022 we had approximately 330 students attending our school from a variety of cultural backgrounds.
+In 2023 we had approximately 350 students attending our school from a variety of cultural backgrounds.
 These students were well supported in their learning by dedicated and highly professional teaching and support staff.

 Music, Physical Education and Library were taught by specialist teachers on a weekly basis.
 Extra-curricular activities including keyboard, chess lessons and coding were taught.
 There were also opportunities to join the junior and senior school bands and choir.
-Inter-school activities resumed and we were able to conduct usual community events such as assemblies and parent meetings.
+Inter-school activities were offered and regular community events held, such as assemblies, parent meetings and whole school celebrations such as the School Festa, held every December.

 We continued to use the television Studio (OLD TV) that was set up in 2021 to ensure a highlevel of engagement of all sectors of the community.
-During the course of 2022 the school underwent considerable repairs and maintenance with painting and carpentry work improving our school facilities.
+During the course of 2023 the school continued to undergo considerable repairs and maintenance with the refurbishment of classrooms and common areas.